-Your twins are now toddlers and running around everywhere!
-Taking them out all by yourself seems scary.
-Check out these simple strategies to take toddler twins out alone and survive!
+With your twins running around everywhere, taking them out by yourself is scary.
+Learn how to take toddler twins out alone and survive!

-He’s still crying and I hear him say, “My shoe!
+As we’re almost to the other side, I hear him shout, “My shoe!
 My shoe!”
-Apparently his shoe fell off in this crazy commotion.
-So I run back to the middle of the street to fetch his shoe.
+Apparently, his shoe had fallen off during this crazy commotion.
+So, I run back to the middle of the street (with him and the scooters) to fetch his shoe.
 Meanwhile, my other twin, scared and confused, bolts to the other side of the street on his own.

-In typical mom fail fashion, I’m carrying a shoe, two scooters and a crying child while my other one runs across the street.
+In typical mom fail fashion, I’m carrying a shoe, two scooters and a crying child while my other one is running across the street.
 All in front of a bunch of people watching the scene unfold.

-The struggle usually starts with the location.
+The struggle with taking toddler twins out usually starts with the location.
 If you’re not careful, you’re scrambling after them in a busy, crowded mall or at a park right next to the street.
-Stick to places like the ones below:
+Stick to places like:

 - Confined parks: Toddler-friendly parks fenced in to prevent them from running off.

-- Wide, grassy areas: Parks with a wide expanse of grass for your twins to run and run.
+- Wide, grassy areas: Parks with a wide expanse of grass for your twins to run.

 - Small playgrounds: Toddler-appropriate playgrounds without the big kids.